simonbesnard1/gedidb/doc/user/tutorials.rst

    - Configure essential settings in the `data_config.yml` file.
    - Download and preprocess GEDI granules for multiple products (L2A, L2B, L4A, and L4C).
    - Apply quality filters and merge data across products.
-   - Store processed data in a [tile]DB database.
+   - Store processed data in a tileDB database.

    This tutorial guides users step-by-step through the initialization, downloading, and storage process.
 By the end, users will have set up a database ready for analysis with structured, high-quality GEDI data.